-KOTO Akiko Senior Research Scientist, Bioproduction Research Institute, National Institute of Advance
+KOTO Akiko Senior Research Scientist, Bioproduction Research Institute, National Institute of Advanced Industria Science and Technology (AIST) technologies, and low-input epigenome analysis technologies.

 The social interaction with others has beneficial impact in various animals.
 At the same time, social deprivation has negative effect for the life of social animals, however there is little information on the mechanisms, especially how the social environment affects the functional impairment in the whole life process from birth to death.
 With using social insects, ants, I will address how the social environment affects their functional impairment by analyzing their longevity, behavior and physiology.
 Furthermore, I will conduct the omics analysis to understand the mechanisms related with the social environment-dependent dysfunction in their whole life time.

-2nd period

-Industrial Science and Technology (AIST)

-. . .

-Comprehensive analysis of ageing-related decreases in mental-body functions ()
+Comprehensive analysis of ageing-related decreases in mental-body functions (\) SASAKI Takuya Professor, Graduate School of Pharmaceutical Sciences, Tohoku University Recent omics-based analyses have revealed a large number of gene expressions, biochemical reactions, and organ dysfunctions related to ageing.
+This project aims to understand when, where, and how these biological factors contribute to decline in functions associated with ageing and how changes in these factors are accumulated in time and space.
+The final goal is to provide a new insight of how spatiotemporal changes in individual biological factors contribute to ageing, leading to our new knowledge about how ageing can be inhibited based on accurate evidence.
+Elucidating the cellular and molecular mechanisms of epithelial stem cell aging (\) SADA Aiko Associate professor, International Research Center for Medical Sciences (IRCMS), Kumamoto University

-Associate professor, International Research Center for Medical Sciences (IRCMS), Kumamoto University A classical model predicts that tissue stem cells divide less frequently to protect themselves from accumulating genetic mutations, tumorigenesis and aging.
+A classical model predicts that tissue stem cells divide less frequently to protect themselves from accumulating genetic mutations, tumorigenesis and aging.
 Our recent study proposed the co-existence of two distinct stem cell populations-slow-cycling and fast-dividing stem cells-in the mouse epidermis; however, it remains unknown how aging affects these stem cell populations and how it contributes to age-associated tissue dysfunction.
-In our study, we aim to understand the cellular and molecular basis of stem cell aging in three epithelial tissues, skin, oral and eves, with implications for future treatments of age-related disorders.
-Started in 2018 . . .
-2nd period

-FUKUYAMA Masamitsu Lecturer, Graduate School of Pharmaceutical Sciences, The University of Tokyo Study of the mechanistic contribution of defects in amino acid-response systems to aging () Human body can adapt to changes in the nutrient content of diets to maintain homeostasis.
+In our study, we aim to understand the cellular and molecular basis of stem cell aging in three epithelial tissues, skin, oral and eyes, with implications for future treatments of age-related disorders.
+Study of the mechanistic contribution of defects in amino acid-response systems to aging (\) FUKUYAMA Masamitsu Lecturer, Graduate School of Pharmaceutical Sciences, The University of Tokyo Human body can adapt to changes in the nutrient content of diets to maintain homeostasis.
 Recent studies have suggested that derangement of this ability contributes to aging.
 This project aims to elucidate the genetic mechanism that enables to sense dietary amino acids at the organismal level, and to assess the effects of its genetic manipulation on development and aging.
 These studies will help to better understand the relationship between agerelated functional impairment and dietary life.
-2nd period . . .